mohamadkhalili/vue3-use-route-query/README.md

 });
 ```

+## Error Handling

+The composable includes robust error handling for various scenarios:

+- **Router not available**: Gracefully degrades when Vue Router is not properly initialized
+- **SSR compatibility**: Works safely during server-side rendering
+- **Navigation errors**: Catches and logs router navigation errors
+- **Type conversion errors**: Handles invalid data types gracefully

+## Troubleshooting

+### Common Issues

+**Error: "Cannot read properties of undefined (reading 'push')"**
+- This was a common issue in earlier versions, now fixed with enhanced error handling
+- Make sure you're using the latest version of the package
+- Ensure Vue Router is properly set up in your application

+**Nuxt 3 compatibility**
+- The package now includes specific optimizations for Nuxt 3
+- No additional configuration needed - it works out of the box

+### Best Practices

+1. **Use inside components**: Always call `useRouteQuery` inside a Vue component's setup function or `<script setup>`
+2. **Handle initial values**: Provide sensible default values for better UX
+3. **Type safety**: Specify the correct type in the configuration for better TypeScript support
+4. **Performance**: Use `navigationType: 'replace'` for frequently changing values to avoid cluttering browser history

 Returns

 A <code>Ref</code> that contains the current value of the query parameter.
 This value is reactive and will automatically update when the query parameter in the URL changes, and vice versa.

+## Changelog

+### Latest Updates
+- 🐛 **Fixed**: Router undefined errors in Nuxt 3 and SSR environments
+- 🔧 **Enhanced**: Better error handling and graceful degradation
+- 📈 **Improved**: More robust initialization and safety checks
+- 🛡️ **Added**: Comprehensive error logging for debugging

 ## License